IBM-Cloud/docs/services/ApplicationServeronCloud/systemAccess.md

 *  The Hostname.
 *  The admin user and admin password.
 *  A private SSH key.
-*  The WebSphereÂ® admin user and admin password.
+*  The WebSphere® admin user and admin password.
 *  The Admin Center and Admin Console URLS.

 **Note**: Due to a specific amount of compute, memory, and I/O resources, clients are charged for accumulated VMs in the STOPPED state at a reduced rate of 5%.
 Clients are managed to a fixed number of STOPPED instances with no more than 10 IP addresses or 64 GB of memory.